Jacobs Creek (Youghiogheny River tributary): History

 Jacobs Creek was named for Chief Jacob, a Native American.
-The valley of Jacobs Creek is home to an abundance of colonial and industrial history, including the home of the Alliance Furnace, the oldest standing iron furnace west of the Allegheny Mountains.
-The Alliance Furnace was built before ownership of the land was obtained by William Turnbul, John Holker, and Peter Marmie on July 13, 1789.
+The valley of Jacobs Creek is home to an abundance of colonial and industrial history, including the home of the Alliance Furnace, the oldest standing iron furnace west of the Appalachian Mountains.
+The Alliance Furnace was built before ownership of the land was obtained by William Turnbull, John Holker, and Peter Marmie on July 13, 1789.
 The furnace was blown in 1802.

-Starting in the 1790s Jacobs Creek attracted a number of Mennonite farmers.
+Starting in the 1790s, Jacobs Creek attracted a number of Mennonite farmers.
 One of those Mennonites was Henry Oberholtzer (anglicized to "Overholt").
-In 1800 Henry and his son Abraham cleared 150 acres near West Overton to start a farm.
-The farm grew rye for distilling into whiskey.
-The whiskey later became known as Old Overholt.
+In 1803, the Overholts established a farm that grew into West Overton, an early company town that included a rye whiskey distillery, gristmill, cooperage, coverlet factory, and a coal and coke works.
+Henry began distilling rye whiskey as a side business to the farm, which his son, Abraham Overholt, transformed into an industrial enterprise.
+Their whiskey later became known as Old Overholt.
 Western Pennsylvania was a major producer of rye whiskey in the decades before Prohibition.

 Other sources of industry along the valley include salt mills, grist mills, coke ovens, strip mining, and iron ore mining.

 On December 19, 1907, an explosion in the Darr Coal Mine killed 239 men and boys.